 As part of its corporate governance structures the company has also established the Audit Committee in line with the requirements of the Listing Rules.
-Unlike the provisions of the Code which are not mandatory in nature, the directors acknowledge that the requirement of having an Audit Committee in place is an obligation under the Listing Rules.
+Unlike the provisions of the Code which are not mandatory in nature, the Directors acknowledge that the requirement of having an Audit Committee in place is an obligation under the Listing Rules.
 The principal role of the Audit Committee is the monitoring of internal systems and controls.
 During the course of the period under review the Board established the audit committee under formal terms of reference designed both to strengthen this function within the Company and to establish the scope of the duties and responsibilities of this Committee.
-The committee consists of the three non-executive directors, namely Philip Crawford, Joseph Grioli as its chairman and Albert Muscat, and Kenneth Lacy.
+The committee consists of the three non-executive Directors, namely Philip Crawford, Joseph Grioli as its chairman and Albert Muscat.
 The committee has the power and authority under its terms of reference to summon any person to assist it in the performance of its duties.
 The Directors believe that Albert Muscat is independent and competent in accounting and/or auditing in terms of Listing Rule 5.117.
-The Directors believe that Albert Muscat satisfies the independence criteria as he is independent within the meaning of the Code.
-Furthermore, Mr Muscat is competent in accounting/auditing given that he is a certified accountant and has had extensive experience in his profession.

-6. Internal Control
+6. Internal control